ableinc/pypm/README.md

 # pypm
 Python package manager for Python 3, similar to npm.
 This command line tool works just like npm and should mirror its features.
 Python has no community adopted approach to managing projects.
 Also, outside of requirements.txt there is no adopted approach to storing and maintaining dependencies.
 In an effort to resolve this, I've introduced the pyPM tool.
 It uses the same package.json structure as npm, with all the configurations setup.py offers.

+This project intends not to replace (npm) for Node, but to introduce the same project management features to the Python community.

 # Install
 **requires Python 3.6**